PhongKP/Zilo-APP/README.md

-This is an web created based Zalo and Facebook made with ASP DOT NET MVC
+This is an web created based Zalo and Facebook made with ASP .NET MVC